Nesrin Cavadzade

 Nesrin Cavadzade (Nəsrin Cavadzadə; born 30 July 1982) is a Turkish actress of Azerbaijani origin.
+She is the granddaughter of prominent Azerbaijani scientist, Mirmammad Cavadzade.

 Biography

 Nesrin Cavadzade was born in Baku, Azerbaijan SSR (now Azerbaijan).
-She moved to Istanbul with her mother at the age of 11.
+She moved to Istanbul, Turkey with her mother at the age of 11.

-Cavadzade attended Özel Bilgi Lisesi in Şişli for secondary school education and enrolled in the drama club, after secondary school, she attended Şişli Terakki Lisesi where she became a part of the drama club, while studying she was in real there she made five short films, which were screened at local and international festivals, including Berlinale Talent Campus, and received various prizes.
+Cavadzade attended Özel Bilgi Lisesi in Şişli for secondary school education and enrolled in the drama club.
+After secondary school, she attended Şişli Terakki Lisesi where she became a part of the drama club.
+While studying, she made five short films, which were screened at local and international festivals, including Berlinale Talent Campus, and received various prizes.

 After graduating from Şişli Terakki High School, she enrolled in Marmara University, Fine Arts Faculty, Cinema and TV department.